chestercodes/chester.codes/content/posts/030-2020-04-05-docknet-test/post.md

 category: Tech
 ---

-> This post details a solution to a problem encountered when running tests in docker that I haven't seen anywhere else.
+> This post details a solution to a problem encountered when running tests in docker that I haven't seen documented anywhere else.

 ## TLDR;

 Running `dotnet test` will return an exit code 1 if the tests fail.
 If this occurs in a `Dockerfile` it will cause the docker image layer to not be created and the test output file to be irretrievable.

 A workaround is to save some state (a text file) that indicates that the test run failed and then check for this in the final step of the `Dockerfile`.
-This means that the test output files can be retreived from the image layer that ran the tests and published to the pipeline.
+This means that the test output files can be retrieved from the image layer that ran the tests and published to the pipeline.

 ## Full post...